namjy007/strudel_reactor/README.md

 I have also a night toggle which turns the bakcgroung behind the components a darker gray.

 Left Side:
-This side is my Preprocessing text box area and the Strudel Mirror.
+This side is my Preprocessing text box area and the Strudel Mirror and the D3.

 Right side:
 Here are my main panels.
 The Control panel and the Sound Editor Panel.